sbrink00/graphicsFinal/README.md

 -word symbol symbol
   This command creates a word variable (variable name is first argument)
   and sets its value to the second argument.
 This can be used to write a single letter, word, or sentence.
-The second argument must be all lower-
+The second argument must be all lowercase.
-  case.
 Due to spaces being used to differentiate arguments, to signify a space use capital S. Newline is capital N. The phrase "hello world\nyessir" would be written "helloSworldNyessir"